mariaclarafreitaz/mariaclarafreitaz/README.md

 ## Hi there, I'm Maria Clara 👋

-- 🔭 I’m currently working on Mobile App Development
-- 🌱 I’m currently learning Flutter
+- 📚 I'm a technology student
-- 💬 Ask me about everything, I'm a curious person interested in helping
+- 💗 I'm very interested in the frontend area
 - 📫 How to reach me: mcf.marques@hotmail.com

 <!-- Dark Mode -->